 - A single set of pictures to all consumers.

-The dashboard often provides no mechanisms for consumers to comment or otherwise engage with the “broadcaster”.
+- There is no way for consumers to comment or otherwise engage with the “broadcaster”.

-This is a bit weird really.
-There isn’t any audio, or video, and even text seems to be deprecated.
-So the potential for rich communication amongst agency experts and client staff is strangled almost at birth.
+This is a bit weird .
+There isn’t any audio, or video, and even text is rare.
+This strangles rich online communication amongst agency experts and client staff at birth.

-The workaround normally used is the regular client meeting.
+The sticking plaster is the regular client meeting.
 Now this certainly allows the client to provide all sorts of feedback.
-But this mechanism has downsides.
+But this has serious disadvantages.